-This Easy Pizza Casserole recipe is a family-favorite meal that is kid tested and husband approved!
-It’s a great main dish to feed a crowd, only takes 10 minutes to prepare, and is made with 9 ingredients!
+This easy Pizza Casserole recipe is a family-favorite meal that is kid tested and husband approved!
+Pizza pasta is a great main dish to feed a crowd that only uses 9 ingredients and takes 10 minutes to prepare!

 Today I am excited to share one of our family’s favorite recipes with you!
-I have been making this Easy Pizza Casserole for my husband ever since we first got married (almost 12 years ago…woah), and he never gets tired of it!
-And now our kids love it too!
+I have been making this easy Pizza Casserole for my husband ever since we first got married, and he never gets tired of it.
+And now our kids love it too.

-There are SO many reasons to adore this pizza casserole recipe…here are a few, it’s:
+There are many reasons to love this pizza casserole recipe, here are a few, it’s:

 - Extremely easy to make (only 10 minutes of prep)!